geopanag/Forecasting-markers-of-habitual-driving-behaviors-associated-with-crash-risk/Readme.md

 ### Run Instructions
-Run Run.R to reproduce the whole analysis. <br>
 Each script can be run individually, following the order of the number in the script's title.  <br>
 If two scripts have the same number, they can be run simultaneously.  <br>
-Data visualization app can be accessed here https://georgepanagopoulos.shinyapps.io/StressAndAggressivenessOnRoadPrediction/
+Data visualization app can be accessed here https://georgepanagopoulos.shinyapps.io/ForecastRoadBehavior